 An interesting turning-around of complexity is made by Cohen and Stewart in their book “The Collapse of Chaos” – they indicate that one of the tasks of complexity theory is to explain high-level simplicities, which make the world to some extent navigable for creatures like ourselves; in many ways we do not experience an overwhelming explosion of complexity; they coin the term “simplexity” to indicate this aspect of reality.

 Darwinian evolution, the theory of natural selection, seems to be a well-established and relatively simple, at least in its basic outlines, kind of complexity theory, and is often considered in the literature of complexity theory.
+(For now, here and elsewhere, I take Darwinism, the theory of natural selection, and its concomitants as given and assumed, rather than something I need argue for or about as such.)

 Why isn’t there just fundamental physics?
 As Per Bak asks in his ground-breaking book “How Nature Works” –